SparseLinearAlgebra/cuBool/README.md

 # CUBOOL

-Linear Boolean algebra primitives and operations for working with dense and sparse matrices on the NVIDIA CUDA C++ platform.
+CuBool is a C++ linear boolean algebra library primitives and operations for work with dense and sparse matrices on the NVIDIA CUDA platform.
+The primary goal of the library is implementation, testing and profiling algorithms for solving *formal-language-constrained problems*, such as *context-free* and *recursive* path queries with various semantics for graph databases.

 The name of the library is formed by a combination of words *Cuda* and *Boolean*, what literally means *Cuda with Boolean* and sounds very similar to the name of